dropbear-software/xsd/README.md

 | `xsd:ENTITIES` |      ❌      |        ❌        |    ❌    |     ❌    |
 | `xsd:NMTOKENS` |      ❌      |        ❌        |    ❌    |     ❌    |

 [1] **Note:** Although Dart already has a `Duration` class it actually represents an entirely different concept to the ISO8600 / XSD idea of a duration which `XsdDuration` implements.
+[2] **Note:** Dart's native `DateTime` class doesn't handle timezones which are an important part of the XSD `dateTime` type, we provide a wrapper class over the native `DateTime` to fix this.

 ## Limitations